jhanson8/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+      Using sessions provides a way to persist data across requests.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+      Bcrypt helps us create and check a hashed password.

 - [ ] What does bcrypt do to slow down attackers?

+Allows for timed delays in requests to the server.

 - [ ] What are the three parts of the JSON Web Token?

+A JSON web token consists of a header, payload, signiture.

 ## Minimum Viable Product